mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

    :figclass: align-center
    :width: 400px

-**Figure 9**: The energy-integrated FSR fission rates in the C5G7 benchmark problem.
+**Figure 9**: The energy-integrated SR fission rates in the C5G7 benchmark problem.

 .. note:: The runtime required by the plotting routine scales with the number of pixels in the image (the square of the ``gridsize`` parameter).